Key highlights

 - Struggle with JavaScript-heavy layouts and cluttered pages

-Because LLMs don’t process your site like crawlers do, important pages like tutorials, product docs or blog content can be missed.
-That’s why LLM-friendly content, like a structured llms.txt file, is essential for proper AI visibility.
+Because LLMs don’t process your site like crawlers do, important pages like tutorials, developer docs or blog content can be missed.
+That’s why LLM-friendly content, like a structured single markdown file such as llms.txt, is essential for proper AI visibility.

 llms.txt vs robots.txt vs sitemap.xml: What’s the difference?